 Are you considering bringing a US investor onboard or “flipping” your start-up to the US?
 Are you wondering about the different option schemes and tax risks/opportunities involved and wish for roll-overs to be as painless as possible?

-If so, we invite you to join our webinar on 29 April at 16:00 to learn more about the opportunities and risks related to establishing a company in the US, or attracting US investors.
+If so, we invite you to to learn more about the opportunities and risks related to establishing a company in the US, or attracting US investors.
 You will hear about the relevant legal aspects from Sorainen experts, Baltic start-up representatives who have been down this path, as well as from a representative of a global law firm Bryan Cave Leighton Paisner LLP who co-hosts the event.

 Sorainen – connecting legal experience with innovation.